0xdefaceme/whitepaper/README.md

 There's a couple of reasons why we believe that it is not in the interest of the contract operator to engage in this behavior: (1) While taking their time to audit the contract, the attacker could drain it illegally.
-(2) In order to execute a controlled shut down, the attacker would have to a implement a non-compliant shut down procedure before deploying the contract.
+(2) In order to execute a controlled shut down, the operator would have to a implement a non-compliant shut down procedure before deploying the contract.
 As attackers would immediately spot this, they'd be suspicious and hesitant to commit a vulnerability in the first place.
 In fact, the contract operator runs the risk of